nathanhleung/install-peerdeps/README.md

-  -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list --dry-run                        Do not install packages, but show the install command that will be run -x, --extra-args "<extra_args>"  Extra arguments to pass through to the underlying package manager -h, --help                       output usage information
+  -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -n, --no-registry                Use local node_modules instead of a remote registry to get the list of peerDependencies --dry-run                        Do not install packages, but show the install command that will be run -x, --extra-args "<extra_args>"  Extra arguments to pass through to the underlying package manager -h, --help                       output usage information